kaboc/flutter_examples_mentalcalc/README.md

   * An example of the BLoC pattern with less complicated BLoC powered by the [provider](https://pub.dev/packages/provider) package.

 * bloc5
   * A more practical example of the BLoC pattern with multiple blocs and the business logic separated from the blocs.

 * scoped
   * An example of the Scoped Model pattern powered by the [scoped_model](https://pub.dev/packages/scoped_model) package.

 * scoped2
   * An example of the Scoped Model pattern powered by the [provider](https://pub.dev/packages/provider) package.

+* bloc6 (cubit)
+  * A [cubit](https://pub.dev/packages/bloc) version of bloc5.